MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Results and Discussion

 \section{Results and Discussion}

+\textbf{Feature Selection and Graph Properties}.
 Figure~\ref{fig:featureselection} presents the feature dimensions before and after applying XGBoost within the MOTGNN framework.
 The reduced omics matrices $X_{1}^*$, $X_{2}^*$, and $X_{3}^*$ represent the selected feature subsets for DNA methylation, mRNA, and miRNA, respectively.
-Note that the reduced feature sizes ($p_{i}^*$) vary across omics types due to the nature of XGBoost’s feature selection: the final selected set is the union of features used across all $M$ decision trees (see details in Section~\ref{sec:dimensionReduction}).
-Table~\ref{tab:graphstats} highlights the structural properties across MOTGNN’s constructed feature graphs ($G_1$-$G_3$).
-Figure \ref{fig:graphImportance} presents the relative graph importance for the three constructed graphs ($G_1$-$G_3$).
-The edge-to-node ratios (2.1-2.8) suggest sparse graph structures, with miRNA ($G_3$) exhibiting the highest edge density (2.35-2.79) but the lowest relative importance (24-29\%), indicating limited discriminative value.
-In COADREAD, mRNA ($G_2$) dominates (42\% importance), while methylation ($G_1$) and mRNA ($G_2$) contribute equally in LGG and STAD (35-37\%).
-The consistently high methylation importance (34-37\%) across datasets underscores its robustness as a biomarker, whereas mRNA’s variability reflects tissue-specific expression dynamics.
-These results demonstrate MOTGNN’s ability to prioritize informative omics modalities while maintaining computational efficiency through sparse graph structures, with edge counts remaining tractable for clinical-scale applications.
+The reduced feature sizes ($p_{i}^*$) vary across omics types due to the nature of XGBoost’s supervised feature selection: the final selected set is the union of features used across all $M$ decision trees, as described in Section~\ref{sec:dimensionReduction}.
+Table~\ref{tab:graphstats} summarizes the structural properties of the three constructed feature graphs ($G_1$, $G_2$, $G_3$), where $E_i$ denotes the set of edges for Graph $G_i$ and the edge-to-node ratio is defined as $m_i = \frac{E_i}{p_i^*}$ for $i = 1, 2, 3$.